-The estates programme focusses on the costs of maintaining the current estate.
-Whilst a joint Estates strategy is being developed with Staffordshire Fire and Rescue Service, it is envisaged that this strategy will see a number of projects within this four year maintenance programme not being undertaken due to Staffordshire Police taking advantage of the modern PFI facilities offered by the Fire service under this joint estates strategy.
-However, for prudence whilst the strategy is being developed provision has been made for these projects.
+Rescue Service, it is envisaged that this strategy will see a number of projects within this maintenance programme not being undertaken due to Staffordshire Police taking advantage of the modern PFI facilities offered by the Fire service under this joint estates strategy.
+However, for prudence whilst the strategy is being finalised and approved provision has been made for these projects.